udarasanka0/BlendshapeBaker/README.md

 5. Right-click the new shelf button → Click Edit.
 6. Change the icon if needed, and rename it (e.g., "Blendshape Baker").

+   If you want the tool to be available every time Maya starts, follow these steps:

+Open userSetup.py (or create it if missing) in the Maya scripts folder:

+Windows: C:\Users\YourUsername\Documents\maya\scripts\userSetup.py

+Add the following
+import blendshape_baker

 ## 📌 Features
 - Converts animations/Deformers/Alembic cache(Same topology)/Simulation effect  to blendshapes.